How to Shutter Drag

 Iso: Set it around 800-1000 to start and adjust for the amount of ambient light in the room.
 Higher if you want more ambient background light, lower if you want a darker more contrasting look.

 Shutter Speed: Drop your shutter down low.
 I usually find around 1/6th of a second to be a good starting point.
 The longer your shutter is open, the more light gets in, the longer the trails will be.
 Sometimes less is more and too much muddies up the photos.
-I never go over 1 second for receptions shots.
+I never go over 1 second for reception shots.

 Flash sync setting: Somewhere in the recesses of your camera menu there is the option to change your flash sync between front curtain sync or rear (second) curtain sync.
-With front curtain the flash fires as soon as the shutter opens and “freezes” your subject.
+With the front curtain the flash fires as soon as the shutter opens and "freezes" your subject.
 The remainder of your exposure is used to capture light trails.
-This works well for me on dance floors because when I see something happening I only have a second to capturing it and getting the subject doing their crazy dance moves is my priority!
+This works well for me on dance floors because when I see something happening I only have a second to capture it and getting the subject doing their crazy dance moves is my priority!
 Rear curtain fires the flash at the end of the exposure.
-It also works but its more of a wild card.
+It also works but it’s more of a wild card.
 Start with front but experiment with rear as well to get a different look.